 Polliwog Pond (196.7 acres) lies just west of Follensby Clear Pond; its northern bay is bordered by the Floodwood Road.
 Polliwog Pond has three distinct basins, each with a deep water pocket.
 Thus, the average depth of the pond is 23 feet and reaches a maximum depth of 80 feet in its southern bay.
 Several primitive camping sites and a beach launch for boats on the north end attract modest numbers of visitors.
 Polliwog Pond supported lake trout and smallmouth bass when first surveyed in 1929.
 There are no records of lake trout stocking prior to 1929, but the species was stocked repeatedly thereafter.
 In 1956, lake trout, white sucker, brown bullhead, yellow perch, smallmouth bass and pumpkinseed were captured.
 Water chemistry work done in 1956 found a pH of 6.1 at 30 feet and low dissolved oxygen at 55 feet.
 Lake trout stocking continued until 1968.
 Reports of a declining coldwater fishery spurred a creel survey for May-July 1971 that documented catches of northern pike, smallmouth bass, yellow perch and only four lake trout.
 Polliwog Pond was reclaimed in September 1973.
 In 1974, landlocked salmon, Windfall strain brook trout and rainbow trout stocking began.
 Rainbow smelt eggs were placed in the pond from 1974 to 1976 and some adult smelt were transferred from Tupper Lake in 1976 in an effort to improve the forage base for landlocked salmon.
 Netting done in 1976 captured all three salmonid species along with some rainbow smelt, yellow perch and brown bullhead.
 Further netting conducted in 1977 established that yellow perch were now abundant and added golden shiner to the species list.
 The rapid reappearance of yellow perch in Polliwog Pond has been attributed by a former regional fisheries manager to "sabotage" by disgruntled former users of closed tent platform sites.
 Landlocked salmon stocking was discontinued after 1977 due to poor growth.
 Splake and brown trout policies were started to supplement the rainbow trout fishery.
 In 1984, the ALSC netted the expected stocked species and previously noted species, plus pumpkinseed.
 The ALSC did not capture rainbow smelt.
 Brown trout up to 24 inches were captured in that survey, while splake and rainbow trout were less abundant and of smaller average size.
 Surplus fingerling kokanee salmon were stocked in 1988 and 1989.
 A 1991 survey revealed, surprisingly, that the kokanee had survived and were growing well.
 Kokanee fishing has declined in recent years due to insufficient stocking and interspecific competition from yellow perch.
 Anglers began reporting the presence of smallmouth bass in the mid-2000's and it is believed this species is now common in Polliwog Pond.
-An experimental lake trout stocking effort began in 2006 and has yet to be evaluated for success.
+An experimental lake trout stocking effort began in 2006 and lake trout were collected in a 2013 DEC survey targeting that species.
+Common white sucker and yellow perch were also collected.

-Polliwog Pond had a pH of 5.8 at 40 feet in 1991 with a conductivity of 20 μ mhos.
-ALSC testing in 1984 found ANC's as low as -0.9 μ eq/l indicating little or no buffering capacity.
+Polliwog Pond had a pH of 5.8 at 40 feet in 1991 with a conductivity of 20 μmhos.
+ALSC testing in 1984 found ANC's as low as -0.9 μeq/l indicating little or no buffering capacity.
 Dissolved oxygen was 5.0 ppm at 70 feet in 1991.
+A 2013 survey showed improvement in the water quality, with a pH of 6.3, ANC of 18.9 and 5.9 ppm of dissolved oxygen at a depth of 50 feet.
 There are three inlets to Polliwog Pond, but no outlet.
 Its flushing rate is 0.4 times per year.
 Pre-reclamation survey work done in 1999 determined that reclamation of Polliwog Pond would be difficult, but possible.